anandaswarup/phrase_break_prediction/README.md

     ```

     Running this script will generate vocabulary files `words.txt` and `tags.txt` containing all the words and tags in the dataset.
 It will also save `dataset_params.json` with some extra information.

+4. All parameters/hyperparameters used to train the model are specified in `config.json`, which looks like

+    ```json
+    {
+        "embedding_dim": 50,
+        "blstm_size": 512,
+        "batch_size": 64,
+        "lr": 1e-5,
+        "num_epochs": 50
+    }
+    ```
+    In order to experiment with different values for parameters/hyperparameters you will have to modify the `config.json`.

 ## References